 Option 2: You can also present acceptable test scores from the SAT Reasoning Test/ACT and three SAT Subject Tests.
 The specific SAT Subject Tests required depend on what you intend to study.

 With the test scores, you should also send an outline of the curriculum followed to Admission Services, along with a letter of intent.

-Information on testing dates and test centres for the SAT Reasoning Test and the SAT Subject Tests can be found on the College Board website.
+Information on testing dates and test centers for the SAT Reasoning Test and the SAT Subject Tests can be found on the College Board website.
 ACT information can be found at their website.
 You should register well in advance for these tests!
 They are only offered at set dates, usually in the fall and spring.

 - Biological Sciences: Math (level 2), Biology (either E or M) and Chemistry